50 Comfort Food Recipes You Can Make in the Summer

 It doesn't get much simpler than these potato and bacon kebabs, but when both are on a stick you can guarantee you've got comfort food in your hands.

 This cheesy risotto is the ideal way to make use of that bumper crop of zucchini that appears mid-summer.

 This riff of macaroni salad is just as creamy as you'd hope for, but it's got a boost of flavor from the smoked trout that's flaked and mixed in.

 These sweet breakfast buns can be prepped the night before, giving you extra time in bed in the morning before tossing them in the oven.

-It's absolutely worth making a bit of a mess in the kitchen to make this ridiculously crispy, addictive fried chicken.
+It’s absolutely worth making a bit of a mess in the kitchen to make this ridiculously crispy fried chicken.

 There just might not be a better duo than chocolate and peanut butter — this icebox cake proves it.

-The comforting pasta is salty, sweet, and extra savory all at the same time.
-Plus it calls for store-bought ravioli so it comes together in no time.
+This comforting pasta is salty, sweet, and extra savory all at the same time.
+Plus it calls for store-bought ravioli, so it comes together in no time.